 While normal reading is thought to rely on an array of abilities, it is widely thought that reading-impaired individuals suffer from a specific deficit in representing or recalling the precise phonological structure of words (Ramus, 2001).
 This “phonological deficit” is thought to impair reading acquisition: if the mental representation of individual speech sounds is impaired, then the necessary step of learning how to match these sounds on to letters will also be impaired.
 While it is widely accepted that impaired readers suffer from a phonological deficit, it is not known what causes this deficit.

-Recent work has provided insight into neural mechanisms governing temporal processing of speech in the unimpaired human auditory system.
+This hearing impairment, however, does not include the children and adult individuals who have normal hearing sensitivity but who experience auditory processing difficulties in everyday life that are reflected in reduced performance in other audiometric tests such as speech in noise or complex non-speech sound perception (3).
+APDFacts Index.
+APD Foundation - Auditory Processing Disorder.
 Apd booklet clearing the waters 4.
 Apd_report.pdf.
 APD Steering Committee Members - British Society of Audiology.
 APD Steering Committee Members The APD SIG promotes a high standard of research and evidence-based care and encourages international and interdisciplinary collaboration.

 It can be thought of as a “listening disorder” not a hearing disorder.
 The problem is in the brain – not in the ear.
 Symptoms The symptoms of APD are extremely varied, however, some of the most common are: Children who say “huh” or “what” frequently Children who don’t look or respond when their name is called Children who give slow or delayed responses to people talking to them Children who mispronounce typical word sounds Children who have difficulty following oral directions Children who misunderstand what is asked or said to them …these children usually answer off topic or don’t answer at all.

 Auditory Or Visual Processing.
 Children who have Sensory Processing Disorder will almost always have, to various degrees, some level of auditory or visual processing deficits.